Powerlearnproject/se-assignment-2-introduction-to-software-engineering-PeterMwitiDev/README.md

 Questions:
 Define Software Engineering:
+__It is the application of  engineering principles in creating a software.Involve's design,developing,testing and maintaing.__

 What is software engineering, and how does it differ from traditional programming?
+__software engineerng is application of engineering priciplesin creating a software.
+It deffer from tradional since it focuses on the entire lifecycle(SDLC).__

 Software Development Life Cycle (SDLC):
 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
+ __Planning : Define the scope and pupose of the project.
+   Requirement : this are the need of the users and stackholders.
+   Design : Define the architecture of the systeme.guser interface.
+   Implementation: Writing code and building the software.
+   Testing: system shoul meet the quality standard.
+   Deployment:releasing software to the user or customer Maintainance:Continuour enhancement of the system.__
 Agile vs. Waterfall Models:
 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
-Requirements Engineering:
+__Agile is iterative while waterfall is linear.
+Agile is adaptable to changes while waterfall has low changes.
+Agile has continuos regular feedback while waterfall hass limited feedback.
+Agile testing occurs through out development while waterfall testing occurs afterimplementation.
+(Agile might be good for dinamic projects while waterfall for well defined projects)__ Requirements Engineering:
 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
-Software Design Principles:
+__Refers to the process of gathering analising,managing and documenting all need of stakeholders project.
+Process involves:
+   Elictation- gathering requirement through interviews,surveys and observations analysis- analizing requiements
+   Specification - Docummenting the requiments clearly Validation - ensureringrequirement meet stake holders needs management-handling changesto the requirment.
+Importance include : Clarity,risk reduction,better estimation of time lines and good management of the project__ Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?